grafana/grafana/docs/sources/panels/reference-transformation-functions.md

 > **Note:** This transformation is available in Grafana 7.5.10+ and Grafana 8.0.6+.

 Prepare time series transformation is useful when a data source returns time series data in a format that isn't supported by the panel you want to use.
-[Read more about the different data frame formats here]({{< relref "../../developers/plugins/data-frames.md" >}}).
+For more information about data frame formats, refer to [Data frames]({{< relref "../developers/plugins/data-frames.md" >}}).

 This transformation helps you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.